1889 Cardiganshire County Council election: Candidates

-There were a large number of contested elections and the majorities were small in most instances.
-In most cases there were contests between Liberal and Conservative candidates.
-In some wards, a form of 'primary' election took place to decide upon who should run as the Liberal candidate, although in others Liberal candidates fought each other.
-There were fewer instances where two Conservatives contested a seat.
+Outcome

 While many wards were hotly contested and the majorities small, in single figures in some instances, the Liberals could be considered to have scored a landslide victory.
 Some of the victories have been regarded as an illustration of the social changes that had taken place in the county.
 At Devil's Bridge, T.J.
 Waddingham of Hafod was defeated by the local postmaster; in Bow Street, a coal merchant (and grandfather of Elystan Morgan, later the only Labour MP to represent the county) defeated Henry Bonsall of Clarach; while in Troedyraur, Sir Marteine Lloyd, a former Conservative parliamentary candidate was defeated by a local farmer.

 The local Conservative-inclined newspapers, notably the Aberystwyth Observer emphasised that local authorities were intended to be non-political and that ‘the best men’ should be elected.
 A few Conservative candidates, who were usually landlords, scored personal victories against the tide.
 Most notably the Lord Lieutenant, H. Davies-Evans won by 27 votes in Llanwenog and in neighbouring Lampeter, J.C.
 Harford of Falcondale had a majority of 14 over the Liberal candidate, local doctor Abel Evans.
 In Llanfarian two Conservatives faced each other, with Morris Davies holding off the future Liberal MP for the county, Vaughan Davies of Tanybwlch.

 The contest at Aberystwyth, which led to the return of four Liberal candidates, was considered to be somewhat quiet compared with municipal contests.
 In Cardigan, nominally the county town, a closely fought contest led to the return of the Conservative candidate, Picton Evans and one of the two Liberals, the former Liberal Unionist Levi James.

 In some wards, such as Aberaeron and Borth, there was more excitement, with bonfires being lit to celebrate the return of the successful candidates.

-Summary of Results

-This section summarises the detailed results which are noted in the following sections.
-This was the inaugural county election and therefore no comparison can be made with the previous elections.
-In some cases there is an ambiguity in the sources over the party affiliations and this is explained below where relevant.

-This table summarises the result of the elections in all wards.
-48 councillors were elected.